Behavioral Finance: How Emotions Drive Market Bubbles

 Actually, what is behavioral finance meaning?
 In simple terms, behavioral finance is the study of how psychological factors like overconfidence, greed or fear affect financial decisions.
 Unlike traditional finance, behavioral finance recognizes that human emotions often drive market behavior.

 The study highlights that people are not purely logical.
 Because they are influenced by emotional reactions and bias that lead to mistakes in investing like buying overpriced stock or panic-selling during a crash.
+Two of the most common are documented separately in why we fear losses more than we enjoy gains and mental shortcuts in investing.

 Difference Between Traditional vs Behavioral Finance